Skip to main content

 Relationship With Enigm App

 Enigm App remains the primary user-facing product.
 Enigm OS can provide additional device posture and hardening signals to Enigm App where deployed.
-These signals can inform device trust, secure messaging eligibility, secure call eligibility, and managed device policy.
+These signals can inform Device Trust, secure messaging eligibility, secure call eligibility, and managed device policy.
 Enigm App secure messaging and secure calls must remain app-level security models.
 Enigm OS can strengthen endpoint posture, but it does not replace protected key material, end-to-end encryption, verification workflows, or user trust decisions.

 Relationship With The Enigm Ecosystem